kornelski/pngquant/lib/MANUAL.md

     gcc yourprogram.c lib/libimagequant.a

-Alternatively you can compile the library with your program simply by including all `.c` files:
+Alternatively you can compile the library with your program simply by including all `.c` files (and define `NDEBUG` to get fast build):

     gcc -std=c99 -O3 -DNDEBUG lib/*.c yourprogram.c